gbdev/pandocs/content/Sound_Controller.md

 Each DAC is controlled independently from the generation circuit.
-For CH3, the DAC is controlled by NR30 bit 7; for other channels, the DAC is turned on unless bits 3-7 of NRx2 are reset, and the values output will be 0 and `[NRx2] >> 4`.
+For CH3, the DAC is controlled by NR30 bit 7; for other channels, the DAC is turned on unless bits 3-7 of NRx2 are reset, and the envelope will be set to `[NRx2] >> 4`.
+(Note: the envelope sweep function changes the envelope, but not the value in NRx2!
+It won\'t disable the DAC, either.)
 The generation circuits are turned on by restarting them for the first time, and this is what sets the corresponding bit in NR52.
 Yes, it\'s possible to turn on a DAC but not the generation circuit.
 Finally, disabling a DAC also kills the generation circuit.

-Note that each DAC has a DC offset, so enabling, disabling, adding to or removing from NR51, will all cause an audio pop.
+Note that each DAC has a DC offset, so enabling, disabling, adding to or removing from NR51, will all cause an audio pop; changing the volume in NR50 will as well.

 Finally, all the output goes through a high-pass filter to remove the DC offsets from the DACs.